datastaxdevs/workshop-ai-as-api/README.md

 > If the API cannot start and you see an error such as
 > `urllib.error.HTTPError: HTTP Error 503: Service Unavailable` while connecting
-> to the DB, most likely your Astra DB instance is hibernated.
+> to the DB, most likely your Astra DB instance is currently hibernated.
 In that case, just open the CQL
 > Console on the Astra UI to bring your DB back to operation.

-Let us quickly launch a couple of requests with `curl` on the `bash` console (the same requests already sent to the minimal API earlier) and check the
+Quickly launch a couple of requests with `curl` on the `bash` console (the same requests already sent to the minimal API earlier) and check the
 output: